nystrom/rivo/docs/design.md

 	    print x    // prints 6
 	}

-## local function definitions expressions
+## local definitions expressions

-A `let` expression can also declare a function, or a group of mutually recursive functions.
+A `let` expression can also declare a function or trait, or a group of mutually recursive functions.

     let fun f (x) = 1 {
         f 2